The Best, Highest Quality Saffron

 Educational Series – The Truth About Saffron

-In the Fall 2018 I traveled to the ancient saffron fields and participated in the Saffron Harvest.
-We will be releasing an Educational Series in coming months, that will take you on that journey with me.
+In the Fall of 2018, I traveled to the ancient saffron fields and participated in the Saffron Harvest.
+We will be releasing an Educational Series in the coming months, that will take you on that journey with me.

-In the interim, please enjoy an informative video we released previously about Saffron.
+In the meantime, please enjoy an informative video we released previously about Saffron.